jordanrogus/sn-pfm/README.md

 DEV ITEMS:
 1. Update script include logic to account for updates over the weekend
-2. Clean scripts and comment
-3. Ensure daily job is functioning
-4. Fun way to track number of calls using UI page
+2. Make UI page work with variables and formatting